sahn111/nodeApp/README.md

 ## How to use?

 This application will run on your computer.
-You will be able to download this application via <b>npx</b>.
+You can download this application via <b>npm install nodetlapp-basic</b>.

 ## How its work?